-Inside Metallica’s Struggle to Move On With Jason Newsted
+Revisiting Metallica’s Struggle to Move on With Jason Newsted

 With their career at a crucial stage, Metallica weren't able to wait very long before replacing original bassist Cliff Burton.
 On Nov.
 8, 1986, roughly six weeks after the horrific bus crash that took Burton’s life, the soon-to-be metal giants played their first gig with Jason Newsted at the Country Club in Reseda, Calif.